alexbrown/gridsome-starter-minimal-blog/README.md

-# Gridsome Minimal Blog Stater
+# Gridsome Minimal Blog Starter

 A starter template for creating a minimal blog with Markdown